Read time: 3 minutes

 Having someone you know and trust with you during the birth can significantly improve your experience of labour.
 Your birth partner can be someone you know and trust, like your partner, mother or close friend, or a doula.
 Their main role is to give you support, and help you make any decisions during labour and birth, especially if things don’t go quite as expected.
 They can also provide a comforting source of reassurance and practical help throughout your pregnancy.

 During labour, your birth partner should be prepared to:

 - Act as your prompter – reminding you to move around and use the breathing techniques you learned at antenatal classes or yoga – and do whatever makes you comfortable.

 - Be your communicator – making sure you are aware of any interventions that might be needed and speaking up for you if necessary.

 - Be flexible – knowing that anything could happen and being supportive of any new choices you have to make.

 Who to choose as your birthing partner

-Many women choose their baby’s father as their birthing partner, but you can choose anyone you trust – your mum, sister, a close friend, or a paid companion called a doula.
+Many women choose their baby’s father as their birthing partner, but you can choose anyone you trust – your mum, sister, a close friend, or even a doula.

-A doula offers emotional and practical support before, during and after childbirth.
-She can act as your birth partner or as an extra help to both of you.
-She can accompany you in hospital or be present at your home if you’ve chosen to have a home birth.
-However, her job isn’t to replace a midwife.
-Doulas are trained and experienced in childbirth and their primary role is to enable a woman to have the most satisfying and empowered experience possible.
-They provide continual care and objective advice while keeping you and your birth partner focused on your birth plan.
+A doula offers emotional and practical support before, during and after you’ve had your baby.
+They can act as your birth partner or as an extra help to both you and the baby.
+They can accompany you in the hospital or be present at your home if you’ve chosen to have a home birth.
+However, their job isn’t to replace a midwife.
+Doulas are trained and experienced in childbirth and their primary role is to enable you to have the most satisfying and empowered experience possible.
+They provide continual care and objective advice while keeping both you and your birth partner focused on your birth plan.